kayoyin/Prodigy/README.md

 ### Dealing with filetype:

 Now in order to get the midi files in a human-readable csv file, we had to look for an external library on github that happened to be written in C. Fortunately, it was possible for us to still compile it using standard g++ command.
 Inside this external package, there was two main functions that we fetched: midicsv and csvmidi.
 Both functions' use are self-explanatory, moreover both functions receive two arguments, which are (depending on which function) a csv filename and a midi filename.
 Csv files outputted from the functions have a specific format which is a header, the main body and an ending line.
 The main parts has the following general format: "Track, Tick, Note_ON/Note_Off, instrument,note,velocity".
-A remark: among thoses, Tick is the absolute time value, and the velocity when 0 means that the note is not being played.
+A remark: among thoses, Tick is the absolute time value, and the velocity when 0 means that the note is not benig played.

 ### Translating Process: